CC–PP game: Policy Applications

 Hardin proposed several solutions to the CC–PP Game in his books and essays.

-In Hardin's early works, he expressed his belief that they only way to protect natural resources was by limiting individual's freedoms.
+In Hardin's early works, he expressed his belief that the only way to protect natural resources was by limiting individual's freedoms.
 He stated that preserving the commons would only be possible by “mutual coercion, mutually agreed upon.”
 Today, this would be considered command and control regulation.
 Hardin believed that individuals needed regulation or systems in place to force them to stop depleting resources.
 He rejected the option of people volunteering to not ruin common goods because of individual's lack of will power and lack of incentives to limit themselves.
 He believed that voluntary self-restraint was not a solution to avoiding the tragedy of the commons.

 However, later in his career, Hardin argued that a strict individual responsibility could preserve the commons.
 He described systems of accountability for policy makers in order to preserve the commons for their constituents.
 This puts the responsibility for preserving the commons onto the political system.

 Ideally Hardin wanted all costs and benefits to be privatized.
 John D. Aram argues that Hardin would be in favor of a flat tax structure and elimination of public subsidies.